Jammy2211/PyAutoLens/docs/howtolens/chapter_2_lens_modeling/index.rst

 In chapter 2, we'll take you through how to model strong lenses using a non-linear search.

-A number of the notebooks require a *non-linear search* to be performed, which can lead the auto-generation of the **HowToLens** readthedocs pages to crash.
-For this reason, all cells which perform a *non-linear search* or use its result are commented out.
+A number of the notebooks require a `NonLinearSearch` to be performed, which can lead the auto-generation of the **HowToLens** readthedocs pages to crash.
+For this reason, all cells which perform a `NonLinearSearch` or use its result are commented out.
 We advise if you want to read through the **HowToLens** lectures in full that you download the autofit_workspace and run them from there (where these comments are removed).